cryptoapi/Bitcoin-Payments-Woocommerce/readme.md

 * 100% Free Open Source Plugin on [Github.com](https://github.com/cryptoapi/Bitcoin-Payments-Woocommerce)
 * Provides a Cryptocurrency Payment Gateway for [WooCommerce 2.1 or higher](https://wordpress.org/plugins/woocommerce/)
-* Accept Bitcoin/Altcoin payments in WooCommerce
+* White Label Solution.
+Accept Bitcoin/Altcoin payments in WooCommerce
 * No Monthly Fee, No Bank Account Needed, Transaction Fee from 0%
 * Get crypto payments straight to your bitcoin/altcoin wallet addresses.
 [Read here](https://gourl.io/#usd) how to convert to USD/EUR/etc
 * Live Exchange Rates with additional Exchange Rate Multiplier (i.e. 1.05 - will add extra 5% to the total price in bitcoins).